Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 These little tire inflators are not fast, but it’s better than not having one.

 I like using the small portable ones because they don’t take up that much space and has saved me a couple of times.
-Of the ATV accessories, this is one of the low-key ones that really shine when you need it.
+Of the gear, this is one of the low-key ones that really shine when you need it.

 Speaking of tires going flat, many people don’t even use the correct tire gauge.